stewartduffy/json-server-app-example/json-server-with-jwt-auth/README.md

 ### Auth system routes

 * **Login**: /login
-* **Sign-in**: /sign-in
+* **sign-up**: /sign-up
 * **Verify user**: /verify (This route only tests the authenticity of a token)

-Send to /login and /sign-in routes a POST request with user object in body, like this:
+Send to /login and /sign-up routes a POST request with user object in body, like this:

 ```{email: "user@example.com", password: "1234"}```